BuiQuanV/mcat101/src/pages/index.md

 ---
 templateKey: index-page
-title: "Welcome to MCAT 101 Beta Page! "
+title: Welcome to MCAT 101!
 image: /img/pexels-gustavo-fring-3985166.jpg
-heading: Education does not needs to be a debt sentence!
+heading: What is MCAT 101?
-subheading: Providing FREE resources for the medical professionals of tomorrow!
+subheading: MCAT 101 will soon be one of the best resources you may use to study for the MCAT.
+Providing FREE resources for the medical professionals of tomorrow!
 mainpitch:
   title: Why MCAT 101?
   description: "MCAT studying doesn’t always have to be hard and expensive.
 Here